Ordinance on contract education at higher education institutions (2002:760)

 If the contracting entity is the Swedish state or a Swedish local authority agency, region or a corresponding public entity from another country in the EEA, in addition to the provisions of the first paragraph above the contract must concern

 - training required for labour market or development assistance policy reasons.

-In spite of the provision in item 1 of the second paragraph, the contract may concern training for individuals who are not employed by the contracting entity if the training pursuant to a decision by the Government is to be offered at the behest of the Swedish state for a specific category of individuals.
+Despite the provision in item 1 of the second paragraph, the contract may concern training for individuals who are not employed by the contracting entity if, due to a decision by the Government, the training will be offered on behalf of the Swedish state for a specific category of individuals.

 Implementation of the courses

 Contract education may not be offered in such a way or to such an extent that it has a negative impact on the first and second-cycle programmes to be provided by the higher education institution.